alphagov/govuk-ruby-images/README.md

 # your app image steps here
 ```

 ## Managing Ruby versions

 Ruby version information is kept in the [versions](versions/) directory.
 Each file in this directory is a shell script containing three variables that define a Ruby version:

-* `RUBY_MAJOR`: The major Ruby version.
-This is used as the Docker image tag
+* `RUBY_MAJOR`: The major and minor Ruby version, excluding the patch version.
+For example, `3.2`.
+The image will be tagged with this version number (with `.` instead of `_`) unless `RUBY_IS_PATCH` is equal to the string `true`.
 * `RUBY_VERSION`: The full Ruby version, including patch version.
 This is used to download the Ruby source distribution.
-This should be the latest patch version available.
-* `RUBY_DOWNLOAD_SHA256`: A SHA-256 hash for the Ruby source distribution.
-The hash can be found on the [Ruby releases page](https://www.ruby-lang.org/en/downloads/releases/) (take the .tar.xz hash)
+The image will be tagged with this version number, regardless of the value of `RUBY_IS_PATCH`.
+* `RUBY_IS_PATCH`: If equal to the string `true` then this version will **not** be tagged with the major.minor version number.
+(It will be tagged only with the full version number that includes the patch version.)

+### Hashes of source tarballs for verification

+The file [SHA256SUMS](SHA256SUMS) contains the SHA-256 hashes of the Ruby and OpenSSL source tarballs.
+These are verified at build-time.

+To add hashes for new Ruby/OpenSSL versions:

+1. Download the new source tarball(s).

+1. Run `sha256sum *gz >>SHA256SUMS`.

+1. Compare the new hashes with those listed on the [Ruby releases page](https://www.ruby-lang.org/en/downloads/releases/) and [OpenSSL downloads page](https://www.openssl.org/source/).
+Where there is a choice of compression/archive formats, use the `.tar.gz`.